Bethrand/DEVOPS-PBL/Project11-ANSIBLE CONFIGURATION MANAGEMENT/Project11.md

 #### 1. Clone down your ansible-config-mgt repo to your Jenkins-Ansible instance through your VSCode extensions and save folder within your workspace.
 But better to open a VSCode in a seperate window to do this.
 From bottom of VSCode window, raise the tab to access Terminal into your ansible-config-mgt folder.

-To git clone https://github.com/Bethrand/ansible-config-mgt.git , use new Vscode window - open Remote Repository - open repo from Github - Bethrand\ansible-config-mgt - save in project folder - open (it's best to open in a separate vscode window and work there)
+To git clone https://github.com/Bethrand/ansible-config-mgt.git , use new Vscode window - open Remote Repository - open repo from Github - Bethrand/ansible-config-mgt - save in project folder - open (it's best to open in a separate vscode window and work there)

 ### Step 3 - *BEGIN ANSIBLE DEVELOPMENT*